Shappud/Component-Testing-Lab/09-KY-008-Laser-Module/README.md

 ## Projects Included

-### Basic Laser Control
+### Laser Blink

-Uses an ESP32 GPIO pin to turn the KY-008 laser module on and off.
-This introduces digital output control and demonstrates how a microcontroller can control an external module.
+Turns the laser on and off at regular intervals to create a blinking pattern.
+This introduces timing and demonstrates how delays can be used to create repeated output patterns.

 ### Laser Toggle

 Uses a push button to toggle the laser between on and off states.
 This introduces button press detection and state tracking.

-### Laser Blink

-Turns the laser on and off at regular intervals to create a blinking pattern.
-This introduces timing and demonstrates how delays can be used to create repeated output patterns.

-### Laser Pulse

-Generates short laser pulses at controlled intervals.
-This introduces precise timing and demonstrates how an output can be activated for a specific period.

-### Laser Patterns

-Creates different programmed sequences of laser pulses.
-This introduces arrays, timing, and sequencing and demonstrates how an output can communicate information through patterns.

 ### Laser Timer

-Activates the laser for a defined amount of time after an input event.
-This introduces timing-based control and demonstrates how an output can automatically switch off after a programmed duration.
+Activates the laser for a defined amount of time entered through the Serial Monitor.
+This introduces timing-based control and demonstrates how an output can automatically switch off after a specified duration.

 ### Laser Morse Signal

 Uses timed laser flashes to represent simple Morse-code signals.
 This introduces timed communication patterns and demonstrates how information can be represented using an optical output.

-### Laser Beacon

-Creates a repeating optical beacon pattern using the KY-008.
-This introduces periodic signaling and demonstrates how a laser can be used as a simple visual reference or signal.

-### Laser State Monitor

-Controls the laser while displaying its current state through the Serial Monitor.
-This introduces state tracking and demonstrates how program state can be monitored while controlling an output.

 ## Learning Objectives